Richard Armitage Bio: His Story In His Word – Video Exclusive, News, Photos, Age, Height

 Richard Armitage Bio: Later Theater Work

 Richard Armitage’s success in television greatly expanded the number of stage roles he was able to obtain.
 He stared as John Proctor in The Old Vic’s production of The Crucible.

-Richard Armitage was first introduced to voicework when he was asked to do the audiobook recordings for the novel adaption of the BBC show Robin Hood.
-Armitage’s low-pitched voice has become one of the actor’s trademarks and is described as baritone.
-Since then he has gone on to do other narrations, radio shows and audio books.
+Richard Armitage was first introduced to voice work when he was asked to do the audiobook recordings for the novel adaption of the BBC show Robin Hood.
+Armitage’s low-pitched voice has become one of the actor’s trademarks and is described as a baritone.
+Since then he has gone on to do other narrations, radio shows and audiobooks.

-Richard Armitage Bio: Personal Life, Dating History, Girlfiends
+Richard Armitage Bio: Personal Life, Dating History, Girlfriends

 The prolific actor is private with his dating life but is allegedly engaged to actress Samantha Colley.